-Whales are the biggest creatures in the Oceans, and it’s no different in the cryptocurrency sphere.
-The label applies to people or entities that hold or hodl the largest amount of crypto.
-A Bitcoin whale usually refers to a single wallet address with over 1000 BTC.
-However, people owning large amounts of other cryptocurrencies can be referred to with the more general term “crypto whale”.
+Whales are the biggest creatures in the oceans, and it’s no different in the cryptocurrency sphere, whales.
+The label crypto whale applies to people or entities that hold (or hodl) the largest amount of crypto.
+A Bitcoin whale in particular refers to a single wallet address with over 1,000 BTC.
+However, people owning large amounts of other cryptocurrencies can be referred to as a «crypto whale.»

-Because cryptocurrencies have been designed to have higher levels of anonymity, it is difficult to directly link accounts to specific people or entities.
-However, by looking at the blockchain data of those who have made their public addresses known, you can identify at least some of the people that own significant amounts of various coins.
+In addition, because cryptocurrencies have been designed to have higher levels of anonymity, it’s difficult to directly link accounts to specific people or entities.
+So this makes it hard to determine exactly who each whale is, where they’re located, what job they have, what institution they belong to, who their network is, and what’s the reason they’re making this transaction.
+However, by looking at the blockchain data of those who have made their public addresses known, you can indeed identify at least some of the people that own significant amounts of various coins.
 In fact, some of these are extremely well-known Bitcoin whales.

 Satoshi Nakamoto, the creator of Bitcoin is thought to hold around 1 million BTC.
 The Winkelvoss twins, played by Armie Hammer in The Social Network, at one time owned 1% of all Bitcoin.
-Exchanges such as Huobi, Binance, and Bitfinex are also known to have large Bitcoin wallets.
+Exchanges are also known to have large Bitcoin wallets.
 Although these funds mostly belong to their users, and moving funds within crypto exchanges doesn’t have much impact on the market.

 The value of crypto coins is determined by and large through supply and demand.
 Meaning, if a large portion of the supply of a particular coin is held out of circulation, this drives up the price of the coins left in circulation.
 It follows that if a large number of coins are suddenly liquidated, the value of those coins will drop.
 Because of this, whales have the unique ability to essentially manipulate the crypto market for their benefit.